 Fall Preparation

-- Add a foot (12″) of browns (carbon-rich goodies including straw and/or newsprint and/or dead leaves) to the bottom of the trash can.
+- Add a foot (12โณ) of browns (carbon-rich goodies including straw and/or newsprint and/or dead leaves) to the bottom of the trash can.

 - Keep a giant bag of extra browns nearby to add to the bin during the winter.
 For every pound of greens (kitchen waste), add a bunch more of browns.

 I have a full explanation of greens and browns here. - Keep the bin somewhere where you can easily access it during snowy weather (without having to shovel a path, if possible).
+A screened-in porch is an ideal location.

 - Keep the lid on and, if possible, choose a location where wild animals cannot access it.